-After years of contemplating whether or not the trendy body jewellery was right for you, you finally took the plunge and got a nipple piercing.
-But you've noticed a few red flags since then: The area around the piercing is unusually warm, swollen, and secreting a discoloured discharge.
+After years of contemplating whether or not the trendy body jewelry was right for you, you finally took the plunge and got a nipple piercing.
+But you've noticed a few red flags since then: The area around the piercing is unusually warm, swollen, and secreting a discolored discharge.
 You start to wonder, Is this an infection?

 Ahead, they tell us the symptoms to look out for and the treatments that'll work best.
 Of course, nothing you'll read online is as helpful as seeking a medical opinion from your physician in person.
 If you're really worried, give your doctor a call, book an appointment, and then read below.

 The good news is that piercing infections aren't all that common; it's more likely to be an allergic reaction, says Thompson.
 Even so, people with nipple piercings are more likely to contract a piercing-related infection than someone with a hole in their ear or nose cartilage.